Abhichasma/StateMQ/README.md

 Execution model:

 - MQTT messages are processed sequentially.
-- State transitions are resolved using a fixed, table-driven `(topic, payload) → state mapping`.
+- State transitions are resolved using a fixed, table-driven `(topic, payload) → state` mapping.
 - Execution remains deterministic and predictable.

 Originally developed for ESP32, the core abstraction is platform-agnostic and applicable to other state-driven, message-based embedded systems.